 Why do I do what I do?
-The answer is simple, but how I arrived at that answer is not.
+My answer is simple, but how I arrived at that answer is not.
 Maybe the answer isn’t as important without also knowing the journey I’ve been on.
-So let me just say that my journey hasn’t been an easy one, not by any stretch of the imagination.
-But first I had to become an Injured Firefighter.
+So let me just say that my journey hasn’t been an easy one; not by any stretch of the imagination.
+But first I lost almost everything when I became an Injured Firefighter.

 Since becoming a firefighter was the realization of a childhood dream, I never put much thought into a “Plan B.” As a result, I simply lived each day waiting to see what adventures would come my way.
 And for 33 years I just went through life that way, oblivious to what was coming.
-But I did have a rude awakening coming.
+But I know now that there was a rude awakening coming my way.

-I struggled for 2 years to get back on my own feet after going tens of thousands of dollars further into debt.
+I struggled for two more years to get back on my own feet after going tens of thousands of dollars further into debt with medical bills.
 So when I was healthy enough again, I took a job as a truck driver and I hated every second of it.
 I used that negative experience to push me to find something better and create a new life.

-Finally I found the answers I was looking for in direct response marketing.
+Finally I found the answers I was looking for in Direct Response Marketing.
 So I deep-dived into learning as much as I could and started experimenting with my new skills.
 Also, I found my new skills and knowledge meshed well with my prior experiences with in-bound content marketing.
 I also seen the incredible power of marketing changing my life, so I made a choice that has changed my life.